 In the Hebrew Scriptures, the word used to describe the realm of the dead is sheol.
-It simply means the “place of the dead” or the “place of departed souls/spirits.”
-The New Testament Greek equivalent of sheol is hades which also refers to “the place of the dead.”
-Other Scriptures in the New Testament indicate that sheol/hades is a temporary place, where souls are kept as they await the final resurrection and judgment.
-Revelation 20:11–15 gives a clear distinction between the two.
-Hell (the lake of fire) is the permanent and final place of judgment for the lost.
-Hades is a temporary place.
-So, no, Jesus did not go to hell because hell is a future realm, only put into effect after the Great White Throne Judgment (Revelation 20:11-15).
+It simply means “the place of the dead” or “the place of departed souls/spirits.”
+The New Testament Greek equivalent of sheol is hades, which also refers to “the place of the dead.”
+Other passages in the New Testament indicate that sheol/hades is a temporary place, where souls are kept as they await the final resurrection and judgment.
+Revelation 20:11–15 gives a clear distinction between hades and the lake of fire.
+The lake of fire is the permanent and final place of judgment for the lost.
+Hades, then, is a temporary place.
+Many people refer to both hades and the lake of fire as “hell,” and this causes confusion.
+Jesus did not go to a place of torment after His death, but He did go to hades.

-Sheol/hades was a realm with two divisions—a place of blessing and a place of judgment (Matthew 11:23; 16:18; Luke 10:15; 16:23; Acts 2:27–31), the abodes of the saved and the lost.
-The abode of the saved is called “Abraham’s bosom” (KJV) and “Abraham’s side” (NIV) in Luke 16:22.
-The abode of the unsaved is called “hell” (KJV) or “Hades” (NIV) in Luke 16:23.
+Sheol/hades is a realm with two divisions—a place of blessing and a place of judgment (Matthew 11:23; 16:18; Luke 10:15; 16:23; Acts 2:27–31).
+The abodes of the saved and the lost are both generally called “hades” in the Bible.
+The abode of the saved is also called “Abraham’s bosom” (KJV) or “Abraham’s side” (NIV) in Luke 16:22 and “paradise” in Luke 23:43.
 The abodes of the saved and the lost are separated by a “great chasm” (Luke 16:26).
-When Jesus died, He went to the blessed side of sheol and, from there, took the believers with Him to heaven/paradise (Ephesians 4:8–10).
-The judgment side of sheol/hades has remained unchanged.
-All unbelieving dead go there awaiting their final judgment in the future.
+When Jesus died, He went to the blessed side of sheol, or paradise.
+(Some believe, based on a particular interpretation of Ephesians 4:8–10, that Jesus took believers with Him from sheol to another place of bliss that we now call heaven.
+More likely, Ephesians 4 refers to the ascension of Christ.)
+All the unbelieving dead go to the cursed side of hades to await the final judgment.
+All the believing dead go to the blessed side of hades to await the resurrection.
 Did Jesus go to sheol/hades?
-Yes, according to Ephesians 4:8–10 and 1 Peter 3:18–20.

-When Jesus cried upon the cross, “Oh, Father, why have you forsaken me?”
-(Matthew 27:46), it was then that He was separated from the Father because of the sin poured out upon Him.

-As He gave up His spirit, He said, “Father, into your hands I commit my spirit” (Luke 23:46).
+Yes, according to Jesus’ own words, He went to the blessed region of sheol.

+As Jesus neared death, He said, “It is finished” (John 19:30).
 His suffering in our place was completed.
 His soul/spirit went to hades (the place of the dead).
 Jesus did not go to “hell” or the suffering side of hades; He went to “Abraham’s side” or the blessed side of hades.
 Jesus’ suffering ended the moment He died.
 The payment for sin was paid.
 He then awaited the resurrection of His body and His return to glory in His ascension.
 Did Jesus go to hell?
 No. Did Jesus go to sheol/hades?
 Yes.